-Version: DRAFT 0.1
+Version: DRAFT 0.2

 This report is intended to be a document to solicit input from the community.
-The document is a preliminary stocktaking of policy and other considerations as well as possible actions to take by ICANN and the ICANN community to address such issues in support of the implementation of IDN gTLDs and IDN ccTLDs.
+The document is a preliminary stocktaking of policy and other considerations as well as possible actions to taken by ICANN and the ICANN community to address the issue of Universal Acceptance of IDN TLDs in support of the implementation of IDN gTLDs and IDN ccTLDs.

 The JIG (Joint ccNSO-GNSO IDN Working Group) was created to discuss issues of common interest between the ccNSO and the GNSO on IDNs (Internationalized Domain Names), especially IDN TLDs.
 The JIG has identified 3 issues of common interest to date: